JeffryGonzalez/IntroOct2024/notes/day-1-review.md

 We began a project in Visual Studio to create a service.
 What is meant by the term "Service" in software development?

 Our service exposes an *interface* that other applications can use to drive our service (make it do stuff).
-This is an "Application Programming Interfact".
+This is an "Application Programming Interface".
 How does an API differ from a "User Interface" (UI)?
 How are they similiar?

 What are some benefits of exposing a service's interface using the HTTP Protocol?